 Luxury:

-The Fairmont San Francisco is the best luxury hotel in Nob Hill, offering elegant architecture, stunning city and bay views, luxurious rooms, top-notch amenities, and world-class dining, including the Tonga Room & Hurricane Bar.
+The Fairmont San Francisco is the best luxury hotel in Nob Hill, with elegant architecture, stunning views, luxurious rooms, and top-notch amenities.
+It also has world-class dining, including the Tonga Room & Hurricane Bar.
 Its prime location provides easy access to premium shopping and entertainment.

 Mid-range:

-The Stanford Court Hotel in Nob Hill blends historic charm with modern amenities after a multi-million dollar renovation.
-It offers comfortable rooms, a state-of-the-art fitness center, and attentive staff, all centrally located near Union Square and Chinatown
+The Stanford Court Hotel blends historic charm with modern amenities.
+After a multi-million dollar renovation, it offers comfortable rooms, a fitness center, and attentive staff, all centrally-located near Union Square and Chinatown.

 North Beach/Chinatown, San Francisco Hotels

-Transportation: Good, MUNI routes connect to Union Square
+Transportation: Good, with MUNI routes connecting to Union Square

-Pros: Walkability, great food, vibrant history and culture, live music, Washington Square Park
+Pros: Walkable, great food, vibrant history and culture, live music, Washington Square Park

 Cons: Broadway is bright and loud at night

 Nestled between Fisherman’s Wharf and Union Square are North Beach and Chinatown.
-Once again we have combined two neighborhoods into one.
-When you wander these neighborhoods, you will find yourself passing between the two seamlessly.
+As you explore these neighborhoods, you’ll find yourself passing between the two seamlessly.

-North Beach and Chinatown are both historic immigrant neighborhoods.
+Both North Beach and Chinatown are historically immigrant neighborhoods.
 North Beach is also known as Little Italy, and was once the home to the Beat Generation of authors, including Jack Kerouac.
-North Beach and Chinatown are both vibrant cultural areas filled with fantastic food.
-Both are incredibly walkable, with much to explore.
+North Beach and Chinatown are vibrant cultural areas filled with fantastic restaurants, and are incredibly walkable, with much to explore.

-While centrally located for a lot of the best neighborhoods and tourist activities, North Beach and Chinatown are not as well connected to public transit as Union Square.
-You will find a trip to Golden Gate Park, for example, to take a bit more time.
+While centrally located, North Beach and Chinatown are not as well connected to public transit as Union Square.
+You’ll find that a trip to Golden Gate Park, for example, takes a bit more time.

-There is a lot to love about North Beach/Chinatown, and it is definitely one of the best places to stay in San Francisco.
-You are close to the waterfront and all of its activities while far enough into a real neighborhood to get a good dose of charm and authentic San Francisco.
+There’s a lot to love about staying in North Beach or Chinatown.
+You’re close enough to the waterfront while far enough into a real neighborhood to get a good dose of charm and authentic San Francisco.

-Wander through Chinatown to the Dragon’s Gate, enjoying the red lanterns and transportive atmosphere.
-Stop into a tea shop or follow your nose to the fortune cookie factory for free samples.
-If you are lucky, your visit will coincide with one of the many annual festivals centered in Chinatown, like Lunar New Year or the Moon Festival.
+Wander through Chinatown to Dragon Gate, stop at a tea shop, or follow your nose to the fortune cookie factory for free samples.
+If you’re lucky, your visit will coincide with one of the many annual festivals celebrated in Chinatown, like Lunar New Year or the Moon Festival.

-Climb your way to Coit Tower for fantastic City and Bay views from atop the historic building.
-Grab a local coffee on Grant Avenue, and browse City Lights bookstore before enjoying incredible Italian food and a performance of Dear San Francisco at Club Fugazi.
+Or, climb your way to Coit Tower for fantastic views of the city and bay from atop this historic building.
+Grab a local coffee on Grant Avenue and browse the shelves at City Lights bookstore, before enjoying incredible Italian food and a performance of Dear San Francisco at Club Fugazi.

 North Beach/Chinatown, San Francisco Hotel Recommendations